usaid-cs/yesterday-i-learned/driving.md

 - Cars turning left at an intersection have no right of way, even [compared to cars trying to turn right into a different lane.](https://www.insurancehotline.com/understanding-right-of-way-common-scenarios/)
 - In the event of a blowout, you aren't supposed to brake, as it forces you to fishtail.
 - Hold your steering wheel at 10 and 2 [only if you don't have power steering.](https://www.youtube.com/watch?v=q9fu3SBm-PU)
-- It is not legal (in many jurisdictions) to turn left into a left turn lane.
+- It is not legal (in many jurisdictions) to turn left into a left turn lane (also called a suicide lane).
 The lane is only for turning left from it.
-- The [optimal driving speeds](http://eartheasy.com/move_fuel_efficient_driving.html) are 50km/h and 90km/h.
+- The [optimal driving speeds](http://eartheasy.com/move_fuel_efficient_driving.html) are 45km/h and 90km/h.
+Avoid anything under 40, as well as 60.
 - Understeer: the front wheels are fully turned, but the car is still going forward.
 - Oversteer: the front wheels are turning fine, but the back is steering too much.
 - The body should not swivel when performing the shoulder check.
 This puts the car at risk of drifting.